fescherer/neobrutalism-portfolio/README.md

     <img src="https://github.com/Ileriayo/markdown-badges/assets/62115215/2f0522cb-fdea-4a30-bc8a-4a0fa1672284" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">Portifolio Style Neobrutalism</h3>
+<h3 align="center">Portfolio Style Neobrutalism</h3>

 <p align="center">

-A portifolio that have information about me and about my projects.
+A portfolio that have information about me and about my projects.
 Made with NextJS and Tailwind.
 <br />
 <a href="https://github.com/fescherer/portifolio"><strong>Explore the docs »</strong></a>
 <br />